 The nice thing about purchasing additional storage is that you do not have worry about removing the data.
 The unfortunate thing is that more data means more capital tied up in things that aren’t going to grow your organization, and may cause slower reports, slower page loads, and applications that might perform slower searchers.
 Also, think about all the useless data your users will have to sift through to find what they need.
 Wouldn’t it be better to cleanup your org’s unnecessary data first before your users and system integration just clog it with more unnecessary data?

 With all these options, it can be daunting to figure out what to do.
 We recommend trying out the free version of Storage Helper to get started.
-Storage Helper has a built in warning system that will detect how close you are to hitting your Data Storage limit and it will alert you BEFORE you must take action.
+Storage Helper has a built-in warning system that will detect how close you are to hitting your Data Storage limit and it will alert you BEFORE you must take action.
 Storage Helper also has a nifty calculator showing you your accumulated data savings.
-This will give you better visibility into to your efforts to clean up your data and when you may need to purchase additional Data Storage or cleanup more.
+This will give you better visibility into to your efforts to clean up your data and when you may need to purchase additional Data Storage or clean up more.
+Storage Helper also has Storage Usage Analytics built in.
+You can see charts of your Top Ten Storage Consumers, Monthly Storage Comparisons and Historical Object Usage for any object’s storage.
+Additionally, Storage Helper has an option to back up selected fields or all fields from the records that are being deleted to a .csv file for restoration and Archive Search to restore records that it has deleted.

 Salesforce Data Backup